 Students with Disabilities

 Students with disabilities are encouraged to apply to study in the US.
-We also hope you will consider applying for a Fulbright award and using our advisory service as you do so!
+We also hope you will consider applying for a Fulbright award and use our advisory service as you do so!

 The National Clearinghouse on Disability and Exchange (NCDE) is supported by the US Department of State to provide information to international students with disabilities.
 To help you get started, we have summarised several tips and key facts from their website below.
 If you require any additional information or assistance accessing the information on our website, please do not hesitate to get in touch by contacting us on firstname.lastname@example.org.

-Read on for tips and key facts, tips for the admissions process and more information.
 Not sure studying abroad is right for you?
-In addition to our why study in the US section, you may be interested in reading the success stories of international students with disabilities who have studied in the US, including Sile O’Modhrain, a Fulbright scholarship recipient from Ireland.
+In addition to our why study in the US section, you may be interested in reading the success stories of international students with disabilities who have studied in the US.

 Tips and Key Facts